g-cole/ClinFT/README.md

 cd <your_git_projects_folder>/ClinFT
 python startserver.py
 ```
-Application will run in browser at http://localhost:8000
+Application will run in browser at http://localhost:8000/01/05
+where "01" is the patient FHIR ID and "05" is procedure FHIR ID.
+These are the IDs from our HSCP demo.